civicrm/civicrm-sysadmin-guide/docs/setup/security.md

 This check was introduced in CivICRM 4.4.4.
 For details, see [https://civicrm.org/advisory/civi-sa-2014-001-risk-information-disclosure](https://civicrm.org/advisory/civi-sa-2014-001-risk-information-disclosure)

-If you believe you are seeing false positives on this check, please see [http://forum.civicrm.org/index.php?topic=31570](http://forum.civicrm.org/index.php?topic=31570.new;topicseen#new)# checkLogFileIsNotAccessible
+If you believe you are seeing false positives on this check, please see [http://forum.civicrm.org/index.php?topic=31570](http://forum.civicrm.org/index.php?topic=31570.new;topicseen#new)

+### The Log file should not be accessible

 The CiviCRM log file contains a significant amount of debug data on some sites.
 If directly accessible, sensitive data may be revealed to outsiders.
 This file should be protected.